Mard-i Imruz: History and profile

-Mard-i Imruz was established by Mohammad Masud who was the license holder, and the first issue appeared on 20 August 1942.
-The paper was headquartered in Tehran.
-It was subject to frequent bans due to its critical approach towards the Iranian government and its tendency to make blackmail to the rich.
-One of the contributors was Hossein Fatemi, future foreign minister.
-Political cartoons were regularly used in the paper to express its opposition to the authorities.
+Mard-i Imruz was established by Mohammad Masud, who held the newspaper's licence.
+Its first issue appeared on 20 August 1942.
+The paper was based in Tehran.
+It was frequently banned because of its critical stance toward the Iranian government and because of accusations that it engaged in blackmail against wealthy individuals.
+One of its contributors was Hossein Fatemi, who later became foreign minister.
+The newspaper also made regular use of political cartoons to express opposition to the authorities.

-In 1943 Mard-i Imruz was made the official organ of the Paikar Party and involved in the establishment of the Independent Front in 1944.
-Next year in October the license of the paper was revoked which was renewed in April 1946.
-Then the paper stopped its attacks against the authorities until March 1947 when the harsh criticisms of the paper appeared again.
-Then Masud was arrested, and Mard-i Imruz was closed down for two weeks.
-In October 1947 Masud publicly argued in the paper that Prime Minister Ahmad Qavam should be murdered due to the oil concession deal with the Soviet Union.
-The paper ceased publication on 14 February 1948 the day after the assassination of Mohammad Masud.
+In 1943, Mard-i Imruz became the official organ of the Paikar Party and was involved in the formation of the Independent Front in 1944.
+Its license was revoked in October 1945 and restored in April 1946.
+After that, the paper stopped its attacks on the authorities for a period, until March 1947, when its sharp criticism resumed.
+Masud was then arrested, and Mard-i Imruz was suspended for two weeks.

+In October 1947, Masud publicly argued in the newspaper that Prime Minister Ahmad Qavam should be killed because of the oil concession agreement with the Soviet Union.
+Mard-i Imruz ceased publication on 14 February 1948, the day after Mohammad Masud was assassinated.